matthewdwayne391/Askly-AI/replit.md

 - **React 18** with TypeScript for type-safe component development
 - **Strict Mode** enabled for development best practices
 - Path aliases configured (`@/*` maps to `./src/*`) for cleaner imports
+- Development server configured with `host: "0.0.0.0"` and `allowedHosts: true` for Replit proxy compatibility

 **UI Component System**
 - **Chakra UI v3** as the primary component library, providing a comprehensive design system